 A compliment may address any event in that you feel demonstrates any effort on the part of the employee that deserves special recognition.
 This may include such acts as: unusual courtesy or compassion, significant life saving measures, or other extraordinary acts.
 All compliments are formally documented and the affected employees and their supervisors will be notified.

 Most citizens have limited contact with members of the Lawrence Police Department.
 It is normal that you may have questions concerning how or why a particular incident was handled in the manner it was.
 On most occasions, the officer’s actions are dictated by state law, departmental policies, procedures, or guidelines.
 We are pleased to have the opportunity to explain to you the reasons for our behavior.
-If you need to submit a complaint about a specific incident, fill out this form.
+If you need to submit a complaint about a specific incident, fill out this form or pdf-fillable.
 Complaints or allegations of misconduct occur if an officer is accused of deviating from departmental policies, procedures, or guidelines.

 In order to provide a complete report, citizens are encouraged to make their questions about police conduct as soon as possible after the encounter.
 The department will make a written record of your question or complaint, and the circumstances surrounding the event will be investigated at the earliest possible opportunity.

 Complaints that involve ongoing criminal or traffic court proceedings will be investigated when the proceedings have concluded.
 The innocence or guilt of the defendant will have no influence on the complaint process.